aestrad/me/index.md

 ## About me

-Senior Software Engineer | Passionate about Python, C#, ASP.NET, JavaScript/TypeScript, Angular, ReactJs, and C | Experienced IAM Engineer with expertise in Azure AD, Active Directory, OAuth, OpenID Connect, SAML, LDAP, and IdM and designing performant systems.
+Senior Software Architect | Passionate about Python, C#, ASP.NET, JavaScript/TypeScript, Angular, AI and ML | Experienced IAM Engineer with expertise in Azure AD, Active Directory, OAuth, OpenID Connect, SAML, LDAP, and IdM and designing performant systems.

 About: I believe in the philosophy that "there is more happiness in giving than there is in receiving."
 As a professional developer with over 13 years of experience, I have used a broad range of technologies and specialize in creating applications using PHP, Python, Node, C#, ASP.NET, JavaScript/TypeScript, Angular, ReactJs, and C. In addition, I have extensive experience as an IAM Engineer, responsible for the development and implementation of Identity Management (IdM), also known as Identity and Access Management (IAM).
 I have a particular expertise in Azure AD, Active Directory.